TouchTunes/mobile-qa-tech-assignment/README.md

 ![Skip onboarding](assets/skip_onboarding.png)

 4. You can use any jukebox that you want.
-If location is important for your test, please provide GPS coordinates
+Please provide GPS coordinates so that we can use the same location.

 ![Coordinates](assets/coordinates.png)